Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 • It's up to each student to arrange travel to and from the program.

-• Applicants will need a Social Insurance Number (SIN) to participate in the program.
+• Applicants will need a Social Insurance Number (SIN).

-• The Achieve Program is offered by NSCC with funding from the Federal government, province of Nova Scotia and Regional Centres for Education.
+• Achieve is offered by NSCC with funding from the Federal government, province of Nova Scotia and Regional Centres for Education.

-• For more information about the Achieve program at a campus near you, please contact your local Achieve Coordinator.
+• For more information about Achieve at a campus near you, contact your local Achieve coordinator.

 Campus Full time/part time Delivery Availability